Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 - Root canalled premolars (more so upper ones) tend to fail at a rate greater than that for front teeth (incisors and canines) but less than molars.
 (This is in contrast to the Burry study above which found the failure rates for incisors, canines and premolars to all be about the same.)

-Formulating rules of thumb about opting for treatment by a general dentist.
+Formulating general guidelines about opting for treatment by a general dentist.

 It’s important to keep in mind however that the following statements are simply our conjecture, and that of course exceptions always exist.